All passengers must wear face coverings at all times within Staten Island Ferry terminals and aboard the ferry.

 Title VI, Civil Rights, Discrimination Complaints

-NYC DOT is committed to compliance with Title VI of the Civil Rights Act of 1964 and all related non-discrimination regulations.
+NYC DOT is committed to compliance with all Civil Rights regulations.
 Persons who believe they have been discriminated against (i.e. excluded from participation in, denied the benefits of, or access to, NYC DOT programs or services) on the basis of race, color, national origin, sex, age, disability, or income status have the right to file a complaint.
 Discrimination complaints can be filed online or by mail.
 You may also contact 311.
 Your complaint must be submitted within 180 days of the alleged discrimination.

 |To file a complaint by mail:||NYC Department of Transportation